Making your service look like °Ç¸ç³Ô¹Ï

 Unless it’s a blog, your service must also have a °Ç¸ç³Ô¹Ï:

-If the existing patterns don’t meet your needs
+If the existing patterns do not meet your needs

 If research shows that none of the existing °Ç¸ç³Ô¹Ï patterns meet the needs of your users, you can: